Herman J. Mankiewicz: Citizen Kane

-Mankiewicz is best known for his collaboration with Orson Welles on the screenplay of Citizen Kane, for which they both won an Academy Award.
+Mankiewicz is best known for his collaboration with Orson Welles on the screenplay of Citizen Kane, for which they shared an Academy Award.
 The authorship later became a source of controversy.
 Pauline Kael attributed Kane's screenplay to Mankiewicz in a 1971 essay that was and continues to be strongly disputed.
 Much debate has centered on this issue, largely because of the importance of the film itself, which most agree is a fictionalized biography of newspaper publisher William Randolph Hearst.
 According to film biographer David Thomson, however, "No one can now deny Herman Mankiewicz credit for the germ, shape, and pointed language of the screenplay..."

 Mankiewicz biographer Richard Meryman notes that the dispute had various causes, including the way the movie was promoted.
 When RKO opened the movie on Broadway on May 1, 1941, followed by showings at theaters in other large cities, the publicity programs included photographs of Welles as "the one-man band, directing, acting, and writing."
 In a letter to his father afterwards, Mankiewicz wrote, "I'm particularly furious at the incredibly insolent description of how Orson wrote his masterpiece.
 The fact is that there isn't one single line in the picture that wasn't in writing—writing from and by me—before ever a camera turned."
 Mankiewicz biographer Sydney Ladensohn Stern discounts his assertion as his defensiveness with his father, especially because he and other family members had recently bailed him out financially.

 According to film historian Otto Friedrich, it made Mankiewicz "unhappy to hear Welles quoted in Louella Parsons's column, before the question of screen credits was officially settled, as saying, 'So I wrote Citizen Kane.'
 Mankiewicz went to the Screen Writers Guild and declared that he was the original author.
 Welles later claimed that he planned on a joint credit all along, but Mankiewicz sometimes claimed that Welles offered him a bonus of ten thousand dollars if he would let Welles take full credit.
 Welles eventually agreed to share credit with Mankiewicz and furthermore, to list his name first.
 Sometime later, Welles commented on this allegation:

 God, if I hadn't loved him I would have hated him after all those ridiculous stories, persuading people I was offering him money to have his name taken off ... that he would be carrying on like this, denouncing me as a coauthor, screaming around.

 Hearst's inner circle

 Mankiewicz became good friends with Hollywood screenwriter Charles Lederer, who was Marion Davies's nephew.
 Lederer grew up as a Hollywood habitué, spending much time at San Simeon, where Davies reigned as William Randolph Hearst's mistress.
-As one of his admirers in the early 1930s, Hearst often invited Mankiewicz to spend the weekend at San Simeon.
+As one of Mankiewicz's admirers in the early 1930s, Hearst often invited him to spend the weekend at San Simeon.